machinetranslationtesting/TestingResults/README.md

 Translation errors found by our approach in [Google Translate](https://translate.google.com/) and [Bing Microsoft Translator](https://www.bing.com/translator).

 we introduce a novel methodology called PatInv for validating machine translation software.
 The main intuition behind PatInv is that sentences with different meanings should not have the same translations.
 Hence, we find pair of sentences with different meanings but same translations.
 PatInv is able to find many translation errors in on two language settings (Eng->Hindi and Eng->Chinese).
 We will keep updating the erroneous translations uncovered by PatInv to this repo.
+A pathological invariant is a pair of sentences that are of different meanings but obtain the same translation.
+We use "pathological invariant" and "erroneous issue" interchangeably in the paper.

 ### Template in the translation error examples: :telescope: